AI Meets Education at Stanford

 - AI golden rule.

-- Build coherent and reusable resources when investing in the creation of new resources.
-Make them as evergreen and reusable as possible, while planning ahead for sustainable refresh cycles in this rapidly developing domain.
+- Build coherent and reusable resources when that are as evergreen and reusable as possible, while planning ahead for sustainable refresh cycles in this rapidly developing domain.

 - Emphasize a campus culture of reflection, curiosity, and experimentation to promote conversation and experimentation with AI, within boundaries that are openly discussed.